auskf-web/auskf-nationals.github.io/info.md

 ### Shinpan {#shinpan}
-Regional federations are asked to nominate qualified shinpan by {{ site.shinpan_registration_deadline }}.
+Regional federations are asked to nominate qualified shinpan by April 18, 2026.
 Qualified shinpan are defined as 5 dan and above, in good standing with AUSKF, and recommended by their federation president.

 Selected shinpan will be provided hotel accommodations at the headquarters hotel from July 2-6, 2026, and a travel stipend of $600.
+Hotel accommodations provided will be double occupancy reserved by the AUSKF competition committee.

-Shinpan should plan to arrive on July 2nd, 2026 by 5 PM and depart no earlier than July 6, 2026.
+Shinpan should plan to arrive on July 2nd, 2026 in time to attend a 4 PM shinpan meeting at the venue.
+Shinpan should plan to depart no earlier than July 6, 2026.

 ### Additional questions? {#questions}